simonslavik/PortfolioProject-PlayWright1/BEST_PRACTICES.md

 ---

-## 📚 Files Created
+## Files Created

-- ✅ `tests/utils/logger.ts` - Logger utility
+- `tests/utils/logger.ts` - Logger utility
-- ✅ `tests/utils/testUtils.ts` - Test helper functions
+- `tests/utils/testUtils.ts` - Test helper functions
-- ✅ `tests/config/config.ts` - Configuration management
+- `tests/config/config.ts` - Configuration management
-- ✅ `tests/fixtures-with-logging.ts` - Enhanced fixtures
+- `tests/fixtures-with-logging.ts` - Enhanced fixtures
-- ✅ `.env.example` - Environment template
+- `.env.example` - Environment template
-- ✅ `tests/Example-WithLogging.spec.js` - Example tests with logging
+- `tests/Example-WithLogging.spec.js` - Example tests with logging
-- ✅ Updated `.gitignore` - Proper git configuration
+- Updated `.gitignore` - Proper git configuration

 ---

-## 🎓 Next Steps
+## Next Steps

 1. Copy `.env.example` to `.env` and configure your environment
 2. Update your test files to use the new fixtures
 3. Use the logger in your tests for better visibility
 4. Run tests and check the `logs/` directory for output
 5. Review `Example-WithLogging.spec.js` for implementation patterns

----

-Your project now has **enterprise-level logging and utilities** for professional test automation! 🎉